 Tax Treatment

-The tax benefits of a Roth and a 401k are differnt.
-Roth IRA contributions are made with after-tax dollars.
+The tax benefits of a Roth and a 401k are different.
+You make Roth IRA contributions with after-tax dollars.
 However, this also means that you don’t pay taxes when you make withdrawals, so you have tax-free growth.

-That’s unlike a 401k plan, which is funded pre-tax.
+That’s unlike a 401k plan, which has pre-tax funds.
 Since a 401k reduces your taxable income, it can actually save you money.

 Investment Options

 A Roth IRA and a 401k offer different levels of control over your investment options.
 Investment options vary based on what your plan administrator for your 401k selects.
 Generally, they tend to be more limited than a Roth IRA.
-Since a Roth IRA is an individual plan, it allows you to have complete control of your investment choices and options.
+Also, a Roth IRA is an individual plan.
+It lets you have complete control of your investment choices and options.

 Withdrawal Limitations